 - Andrew Onslow KC, Abdul Jinadu, joint Chairs, Africa Committee

-- David Joseph QC and Charles Béar QC, joint Chairs, India Committee
+- David Joseph KC and Charles Béar KC, joint Chairs, India Committee

-- Fionn Pilbrow QC and Emily Wood, Joint Chairs, North America Committee
+- James Willan KC and Anneliese Day KC, Joint Chairs, North America Committee

 COMBAR’s International Work

 Combar barristers also undertake a huge range and quantity of international work from London, both litigation and London-based arbitration.
 More arbitrations take place in London than in any other city in the world.
 Over 40,000 commercial and civil disputes were resolved in the UK through arbitration, mediation and adjudication in 2018.
 In more than half the 800 cases going through the Rolls Building each year, all parties are from outside the UK; more than 200 foreign law firms from around 40 jurisdictions operate in London.
 With these numbers in mind it is no surprise that international exports generated by barristers contributed an impressive £327 million to the UK economy in 2018, with almost 2,000 barristers working on international cases, an increase of 90% over a decade.
 Combar’s role is to ensure that the English and Welsh Commercial Bar continues to flourish both through undertaking international work in the UK and across the globe.